The School Curriculum

 We recognise that every child has an entitlement as laid out in the new National Curriculum (2014) requirements.
 We also feel that all of our learners need to be enabled to reach their full potential.

-Wherever possible, the knowledge, understanding and skill of subject areas are planned to support the research of the 'big idea' giving purpose, momentum and motivation to learning.
-Each term ends with a whole school open afternoon whereby classes display their responses to the big idea ensuring that there is a defined end point and purpose to all learning that takes place.
+Wherever possible, the knowledge, understanding and skill of subject areas are planned to support the research of the topic that will be covered, giving purpose, momentum and motivation to learning.
+Each term ends with a whole school open afternoon whereby classes display their responses to the topic ensuring that there is a defined end point and purpose to all learning that takes place.

 Most of all we aim to enjoy our learning, have fun together and develop positive attitudes to what we hope will be life-long learning for all.